The Phrasal Verb 'Clean Up' Explained

 Grammatically speaking, unlike the first meaning, we don't normally tend to separate this usage of 'clean up', except for when we add a reflexive (-self) pronoun.

-I would say that this usage of 'clean up' is possibly more American, whilst in British English we tend to use the passive form 'to get cleaned up' a bit more.
+I would say that this usage of 'clean up' is heard more in American English, whilst in British English we tend to use the passive form 'to get cleaned up' a bit more.

 Moreover, it is also possible for one person to clean another person and "clean them up", in which case it is normally used separably, with the person being cleaned as the direct object of the phrasal verb.
 Please note that we would only use 'clean someone (else) up' when they are particularly dirty or bloody.